digital-futures-academy/airport-challenge/README.md

    ##### Tests

-      - Planes that have a landed status are at an airport;
+      - A plane that has landed is at an airport;
+      - A plane current airport id changes to the airport id once it lands in the airport.